vedi/cocos2dx-store/README.md

 >If you also want to create a **storefront** you can do that using SOOMLA's [In-App Purchase Store Designer](http://soom.la).

+## Example Project

+There's an example project that shows how to use cocos2dx-store at http://github.com/soomla/cocos2dx-store-example .

+This project is under developement but it already has some important aspects of the framework you can learn and implement in your application.

 ## Getting Started

 1. As with all Cocos2d-x projects, you need to clone the Cocos2d-x framework from [here](https://github.com/cocos2d/cocos2d-x) or download it from the [Cocos2d-x website](http://www.cocos2d-x.org/download).